amalrajvinoth/berlin-termin-bot/README.md

 By default, it looks appointment for `Residence permit for spouses parents and children of foreign family members (§§ 29-34)` for `3 person` from `India`.
 If you need different nationally and number of people adjust the configuration in `.env` file

+* Telegram bot creation:
+  - Search for the Telegram bot named `@botfather`, who will assist you in creating and managing your bot.
+  - Type and send `/help` to see all the available commands that `botfather` can execute.
+  - To create a new bot, type `/newbot` or click on it.
+  - Congratulations!
+You've successfully created your Telegram bot.
+An API token will be generated for it.
 ## Thanks

 I would like to express our sincere gratitude to the original creator of this project: